sandeep-cs-dev/Lets-Encrypt-nginx-nodejs-setup/README.md

 # Let's Encrypt

-Examples of getting certificates from [Let's Encrypt](https://letsencrypt.org/) while working on NGINX and Node.js servers.
+Examples of getting certificates from [Let's Encrypt](https://letsencrypt.org/) for NGINX and Node.js servers.

 ## Obtain certificates
 I am using the manual method.
 You have to make a file available through express to pass let's encrypt acme-challenge.